 Enjoying local food has always been the best part of any traveler’s trips.
 Every country offers its own cuisine which is normally influenced by many factors such as geographical location, climatic condition, and culture.
-Traveling to Iran, an ancient vast land with a diverse climate in every corner of the country, you will find various delicious foods, some may sound strange to you at first but they totally worth to be tried.
+Traveling to Iran, an ancient vast land with a diverse climate in every corner of the country, you will find various delicious foods, some may sound strange to you at first but they are totally worth trying.
 Stay with us here in this article to know some of the most unusual foods in Iran.

 Strolling in the streets of Iran early in the morning, you will see Iranians go to special restaurants for a special Persian breakfast.
 Kale pache is honestly considered among the most unusual Iranian foods, however, we recommend you not to miss at least trying a bit of this energetic Iranian breakfast!